-Department of Ophthalmology physicians and faculty members are the ophthalmic tertiary care providers for the Central New York region.
+Department of Ophthalmology's physicians and clinical faculty members are the ophthalmic tertiary care providers for the Central New York region.
 They include some of the most respected names in ophthalmology, and bring a wealth of experience to their work.

 Their expertise ranges from comprehensive ophthalmology to sub-specialties that include retina and vitreous, neuro-ophthalmology, glaucoma, pediatric ophthalmology and strabismus, oculoplastics, cornea and external disease, ocular pathology, low-vision, and contact lenses.
 They perform some of the most advanced and ambitious treatments today, and several travel throughout the world sharing their expertise with physicians and patients in other countries and cultures.